nhsevidence/ld-devenv/README.md

 ## Usage

-You can setup your own VM or use a prepackaged box.
+You can setup your own VM or use a prepackaged box as detailed in the [Setup](#setup) section above.
-See below for details on how to use each of these options.

 ### Virtual Machine Setup